maxxiimo/the-front-end-manifesto/information-architecting.md

 So with the index card exercise done, the next step in my process is to take the resulting information architecture and create a prototype.
 Doing so will help you better define the layout, visualize what the site will look like on a screen, visualize how pages interconnect, and give you plenty of room for trial and error.
 It also provides you with some additional and inexpensive opportunities for stakeholder input, and further reflection and brainstorming, before you begin coding.

-TIP: As I prototype I've always got an eye on my bookmarked reference websites, and/or some of the [inspirational sites][] listed in our Appendix.
+TIP: As I prototype I've always got an eye on my bookmarked reference websites, and/or some of the [inspirational sites][] listed in our appendix.

 Here are some device mockup resources that will help you sketch: